shanemcw/homebridge-amazondash-MAC/README.md

 The model number is printed on the back of the Dash button
 ### MAC Address, Serial Number, Firmware Version
 * Long press on the Dash button until the light flashes blue
-* Join the network `Amazon ConfigureMe` created by that Dash button
+* Join the network `Amazon ConfigureMe` newly created by that Dash button
 * Open the URL `http://192.168.0.1` on the device connected to `Amazon ConfigureMe`
 * These values and battery level are reported